My 7 Fraud Predictions for 2024

 1. A Regulatory Clampdown on Scams

 The FBI reported scams and identity theft losses exploded to $10.3 billion in 2022, from $6.9 billion the year before.
+A crucial aspect of combating these issues is the implementation of a Customer Identification Program (CIP), which is mandated by the Patriot Act to verify the identity of individuals conducting financial transactions.
 Regulation E (Reg E) does not allow a consumer to be refunded if they authorized a transaction, even under false pretenses.
 With scams consistently hitting the headlines, there will be a clamor for more robust regulations.
 While the Federal Trade Commission is focused on communication platforms, expect the financial regulators to focus on the financial institutions too.

 These losses will move from the consumer to financial institutions, especially those with more lax fraud controls on their non-card payment types.

 The advent of real-time payment systems like UPI, PIX, and FedNow has transformed financial transactions, but not without its share of challenges.
+A robust fraud detection system is essential for analyzing behavioral, device, and transactional data to prevent and detect financial fraud in real-time payments.
 Real-time payments are irreversible, and introducing real-time payment systems can create a corresponding rise in scams.

 We’ve seen this already in the UK, where Real-Time Payments have been live since 2005, and Authorized Push Payment Fraud is now the #1 type of fraud experienced by consumers.
 The Payment Services Regulator (PSR) has announced a new liability scheme that will come into force in October 2024 that requires the sending and receiving institutions to refund reported scams and share any losses reported by the consumer 50/50.